 EU-GRUNDTVIG Multilateral Project

-Protected areas need their local communities and stakeholders to get more involved in their management.
-Volunteering is a great way to do this.
-This project provides an invaluable opportunity to advance existing approaches to Lifelong Learning through conservation volunteering and to find means of consolidating these as integrative parts of protected areas' volunteer management.
+This project provided an invaluable opportunity to advance existing approaches to Lifelong Learning through conservation volunteering and to find means of consolidating these as integrative parts of protected areas' volunteer management.

-This GRUNDTVIG project runs from 01 November 2010 to 31st October 2013.
-The lead project partner EUROPARC Germany is coordinating activities of the following joining agencies: Rodna Mountains National Park Administration (RO), The Conservation Volunteers (UK), EUROPARC Atlantic Isles, The Environment Agency of Iceland, The EUROPARC Federation, FUNGOBE/ EUROPARC Spain, Nature Conservation Agency of Latvia, Federparchi- EUROPARC Italy, The Association of Lithuanian State Parks and Reserves, and EUROPARC Atlantic Isles as "silent partner"
+This GRUNDTVIG project project ran from 01 November 2010 till 31st October 2013.
+The lead project partner EUROPARC Germany was coordinating activities of the following joining agencies: Rodna Mountains National Park Administration (RO), The Conservation Volunteers (UK), EUROPARC Atlantic Isles, The Environment Agency of Iceland, The EUROPARC Federation, FUNGOBE/ EUROPARC Spain, Nature Conservation Agency of Latvia, Federparchi- EUROPARC Italy, The Association of Lithuanian State Parks and Reserves, and EUROPARC Atlantic Isles as "silent partner"

 These partners have already cooperated successfully in GRUNDTVIG Learning Partnership "European Volunteers in Parks" focusing on the transfer of new skills and experiences in volunteer management and gaining experiences in the international exchange of short-term volunteers.

 Objective and results